Cha-K28/First-Milestone-Project/README.md

 Deployment:

 Deploying the website was quite simple as I used Github Pages.
+The steps to do this were as follows

+- push to github
+- click on settings
+- Scroll down to github pages

 Following Deployment i did notice a one small issue with the red button on the home page.
 On a windows version of chrome and on firefox a grey border appeared around half of the button.
 I solved this by setting the border of the button to "none" and it appeared to work fine.